 The master fund may use derivatives or invest in securities with embedded derivatives for hedging or for gaining exposure to interest rates and credit risk.

-In addition to core derivatives (defined in "How the Sub-Funds Use Derivatives and Techniques"), the master fund may use credit default swaps (including those based on indices).
+In addition to core derivatives (defined in "How the Sub- Funds Use Derivatives and Techniques"), the master fund may use total return swaps and credit default swaps (including those based on indices).